vats98754/cuda-gpu-programming-finance/README.md

 This setup involves the combination of CUDA with OpenGL for visualization.
 Before using the visualization aspect, ensure that you have the OpenGL and GLUT libraries installed on your system.

-1.Ensure you have the OpenGL Utility Toolkit (GLUT) installed.
-This is used for the visualization.
-2. Compile the CUDA code with both nvcc and a C++ compiler.
-For example:

 ## Compilation

 To compile the CUDA code files, navigate to the `src` directory and use the `nvcc` compiler: